lewisgoddard/website/recommendations/hardware/components/cpus.md

   }
 }
 </script>

-## Intel

-I have heard that generational improvement of Intel silicon is largely down to pushing more power for diminishing returns.
-While this adage may have been true for a time (14nm was almost exclusively in use from 5th gen / 2014 - 10th gen 2019) it no longer holds true.
-12th gen Intel (Alder Lake) brought with them a new 10nm process and a move to a new naming scheme for such processes in line with AMDs naming, thus "Intel 7".
-It also brought a bit.LITTLE style core arrangement, with single-thread efficiency cores coupled with the existing dual-thread performance cores and continued DDR4 support throwing a substantial wrench in AMDs move towards price parity as a true competitor.
-13th gen Intel (Raptor Lake) brought mild improvements to IPC and expanded the number of efficiency cores over most of the range.

-### Modifiers

-####  F SKUs
-- Lack Intel integrated graphics, either UHD or Xe, neither of which generally perform well.
-If you have a dedicated GPU, an F SKU will save you a little money, but be aware that Intel Quicksync can noticeably speed up any video transcode you might do.
-- For: Gamers that do not stream or encode video.
-- Not For: People without a dedicated GPU, streamers or video editors.

-#### K SKUs
-- Unlocked for overclocking only on the top chipset motherboards available.
-Outside of that they typically only add a small amount of additional boost, the exception being the 12600K which adds 4 efficiency cores.
-- For: Gamers on the highest motherboard chipset, or people with good cooling who want a little more performance.
-- Not For: Everyone else.

-#### S SKUs
-- Slightly higher clocks at a much higher price.
-- For: Top-teir builds that have nowhere else to upgrade to.
-- Not For: Everyone else.

 #### T SKUs
 - Much lower TDP with most of the performance.
 - For: Extreamly small builds that are not too concerned with performance.